Appendix C — Python tutorial

 22

 Note the Python syntax for math operations is similar to the notation we use in math: addition is +, subtraction is -, multiplication is *, division is /, and we use the parentheses ( and ) to tell Python to compute 1+4 first.
-The syntax for exponents is a little unusual: we use two multiplication signs (asterisks): \(a^n\) = a**n.
+The syntax for exponents is a little unusual, we use two multiplication signs (asterisks) to denote exponentiation: \(a^n\) = a**n.

 Running a code cell is similar to using the EQUALS button on a calculator: whatever math expression you entered, the calculator will compute its value and display its result.
-The interaction with the Python interpreter is similar: you input some Python code (which can be written on multiple lines), then the computer runs your code and displays the result of the final calculation on the screen.
+The interaction with the Python calculator is similar: you input some Python code, press SHIFT+ENTER and Python will run your code and display the result.

-Try typing in an expression involving numbers and operations in the following cell, then run it by pressing SHIFT+ENTER or by using the play button in the toolbar.
+Type in some expression involving numbers and operations in a new code cell, then run it by pressing SHIFT+ENTER or by using the play button in the toolbar.

 Expressions and variables#